 Diabetes is a complicated and progressive disease, and a number of factors, including genetics, diet, exercise, age, and weight play a significant role in the development of new onset diabetes.
 (See, e.g., Dkt.
 No. 972 at 16-22, Dkt.
 No. 1047 at 9-12; Dkt.
 No. 1004-3 at 325-26).
 This makes teasing out the role of Lipitor, if there is one, in the development of a particular patient's diabetes difficult.
 Interestingly, none of Plaintiffs' general causation experts could think of a method to determine whether a particular patient's diabetes was caused by Lipitor or caused by other risk factors and testified that they themselves could not determine whether a particular patient's diabetes was caused by Lipitor.
-There are simply no tests, presenting symptoms, or other known indicators for identifying persons whose diabetes was caused by Lipitor versus the many other risk factors for the disease.
 Plaintiffs' specific causation experts have never diagnosed a patient with Lipitor-induced (or statin-induced) diabetes outside of this litigation, and they could not identify anyone else who applied their methodologies to do so outside of this litigation.

 Plaintiffs in this MDL are not the first to grapple with the problems of proving causation where the alleged injury is a complicated, progressive, multi-factor disease like diabetes.
+In

-The Seroquel MDL also grappled with this problem.
-In Guinn v.
+Guinn v.
 AstraZeneca Pharm.
 LP, 602 F.3d 1245 (11th Cir.
-2010), a bellwether case, the plaintiff claimed that the drug Seroquel caused her to develop diabetes, and the Eleventh Circuit upheld the exclusion of her expert testimony on causation.
-The expert first testified that "she knew of no methodology for ruling out alternative causes [of diabetes]" and then later testified that other potential causes were "not solely responsible" because plaintiff developed diabetes after taking Seroquel while other risk factors remained constant.
+2010), the plaintiff claimed that the drug Seroquel caused her to develop diabetes, and the Eleventh Circuit upheld the exclusion of her expert testimony on causation.
+The expert first testified that "she knew of no methodology for ruling out alternative causes [of diabetes]" and then later testified that other potential causes were "not solely responsible" because plaintiff developed diabetes after taking Seroquel and other risk factors remained constant.
 Id. at 1249-50.
 The Eleventh Circuit held that this reliance on temporal proximity did not "satisfy the requirement that a differential diagnosis consider possible alternative causes."
 Id. at 1254.
 The Eleventh Circuit also rejected the expert's second explanation that all risk factors work together to cause diabetes, holding that "[a]n expert . . . cannot merely conclude that all risk factors for a disease are substantial contributing factors in its development."
 Id. at 1255.

 Similarly, in Haller v.
 AstraZeneca Pharm.
 LP, 598 F. Supp.
 2d 1271 (M.D.
 Fla.
-2009), another bellwether case, the plaintiff claimed Seroquel caused her to develop diabetes.
+2009), the plaintiff claimed Seroquel caused her to develop diabetes.
 Again, plaintiff's expert could not rule out other possible causes of diabetes or the possibility that these other risk factors were solely to blame.
 Id. at 1278, 1278-79.
 The court held that temporal connection is legally insufficient and the last additive factor argument was "largely temporal proximity in disguise."
 Id. at 1297-98.
 These same issues surfaced with Plaintiffs' specific causation experts in this MDL.

-Plaintiff Daniels proffered the testimony of Dr. David Handshoe on the issue of specific causation.
-Plaintiff Hempstead, the second bellwether Plaintiff, proffered the testimony of both Dr. Handshoe and Dr. Murphy on the issue of specific causation.
+The first bellwether Plaintiff, Plaintiff Daniels, proffered the testimony of Dr. David Handshoe on the issue of specific causation.
+In this case, Plaintiff Hempstead proffered the testimony of both Dr. Handshoe and Dr. Murphy on the issue of specific causation.
 Pfizer moved to exclude the testimony of both experts, (Dkt.
 Nos.
 1004, 1006), and the Court held two separate days of oral argument on these motions in October and December of 2015.
 (Dkt.
 Nos.
 1196, 1273).